material-motion/material-motion/concepts/patterns.md

 Intention is **what you want something to do**.

-Consider the following snippet of pseudo-code:
+Consider the following pseudo-code:

     tween = FadeInTween()
     element.addIntention(tween)

 Here, `FadeInTween` represents the concept of Intention.
 The logic that fulfills FadeInTween **is not executed here**.

+Consider this pseudo-code:

+    behavior = CustomBehavior()
+    behavior.animate = function() {
+      // A custom animation.
+    }
+    element.addIntention(behavior)

+Here, `CustomBehavior` also represents the concept of Intention.
+The `animate` function provided here can now be executed by a separate system.

 A system operating close to the compositing system is responsible for executing Intentions using **Actors**.